Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 **Mitigation Strategies:**
 - Reduce the amount of Personal Identifiable Information (PII) that is collected, such as not collecting bank account numbers, Social Security numbers, or full names.
-- Comply with SOC 2 and other SecOps best practices.

 ---